pbihler/Res-On/readme.txt

   # Now, make sure that only the webserver (and no other user) can read the files in
     the "config" subdir - you may even want to make it write-protected.

+  # If you want to reset your master password, open the file config/local.php
+    in any editor and remove the line stating Config::$master_password = '...';
+    Then, visit immediately the setup-page to set a new master password.

 Small User Guide